seanjtaylor/gas-price-forecast/README.md

 ## Automation
 The notebook sets up a pipeline that can be scheduled to run regularly, allowing the forecast to be updated as new data comes in.

-## Contributing
-Contributions are always welcome.
-If you have any suggestions or feedback, feel free to open an issue or make a pull request.

 ## License
 MIT License.
 See [LICENSE](LICENSE) for more information.